Employees, Users and Access

 Creating a Notification

-2. Click the New button.
+2. Click the New

 For more information about Form Letters, click here.

-5. Select the form letter that corresponds to the notification that you are setting up.
+5. Select the Form Letter that corresponds to the notification that you are setting up.

-6. Click Select
+6. Click the Select button.

-10. Click the Send Email To tab.
+10. Click the Recipients tab

 If an employee does not have an email address, you will need to enter one for them to be added to a notification.
 Click here for Employee Setup.